petrem/romanian-holidays/README.md

 request.

 Some tests were written to check the `romanian-holidays--holiday-orthodox-easter-etc` function.
-They can be run with:
+They can be run with e.g.:

-    emacs -q -batch -l ert -l romanian-holidays-test.el -f ert-run-tests-batch-and-exit
+    emacs -q -batch -l ert -l test/romanian-holidays-orthodox-easter-test.el -f ert-run-tests-batch-and-exit

 ## License